isabella232/discontinued.en/help/guide-1/device-co-op.md

 ## What about the [!UICONTROL People] metric?

 With the deprecation of the [!DNL Device Co-op], the [!UICONTROL People] metric is no longer relevant.
-In the near future (date TBD), we will remove the [!UICONTROL People] metric.
+On May 8, 2023, we will remove the [!UICONTROL People] metric.
 At that point, we will redirect its data to the [!UICONTROL Unique Visitor] metric in Analytics to prevent projects, segments and calculated metrics from breaking.